The Team

 Are more behind us than in front,

-But we still recall them in rhymes
+But we still recall them in rhymes.

-Maybe it's time we should face it
+Maybe it's time we should face it,

 And just mosey to the diner at sunup

-For coffee and lyin' to our pards
+For coffee and lyin' to our pards,

-To see who we can best 'one-up'
+To see who we can best 'one-up'.

-But just once before we sell our tack
+But just once before we sell our tack,

-Lets show 'em we can still ride
+Lets show 'em we can still ride.

 Let me warm that mornin' blanket

-And toss it onto your backside
+And toss it onto your backside.

-Then we'll trailer out to the pens
+Then we'll trailer out to the pens,

-And drag a few to the fire
+And drag a few to the fire,

-Showin' 'em our sand and 'can-do'
+Showin' 'em our sand and 'can-do',

-One more time ere we retire
+Just one more time ere we retire.

 Might be they'll remember us, Harley,

-When our pards gather at the cafe
+When our pards gather at the cafe.

 They just might agree we were the team

-Who did more'n our share every day
+Who did more'n our share ever’ day.

 by Rik "Yonder" Goodell